 The OPS program is based out of the Center for Community Partnerships in the Department of Occupational Therapy at Colorado State University.
 OPS works collaboratively with the Student Disability Center and other student service offices.
 OPS is for CSU students with learning differences and/or disabilities who may benefit from individualized, weekly support services.
 These services support students in and out of the classroom and complement the academic accommodations provided by the Student Disability Center.
 OPS is for CSU students who would like to achieve one or more of the following goals:

 The OPS program is $2,000 per semester.
 Students may financially qualify for assistance with the program fee through the Division of Vocational Rehabilitation.

-The OPS program builds upon a solid foundation of services at the CCP and operates in partnership with CSU's Department of Occupational Therapy, Assistive Technology Resource Center, Division of Student Affairs, and Resources for Disabled Students; as well as Front Range Community College, the Poudre School District, the City of Fort Collins Adaptive Recreation Opportunities program, Foothills Gateway, Inc. and the CO Division of Vocational Rehabilitation.
+The OPS program builds upon a solid foundation of services at the CCP and operates in partnership with CSU's Department of Occupational Therapy, Assistive Technology Resource Center, Division of Student Affairs, and the Student Disability Center.
+Community partners include the Colorado Division of Vocational Rehabilitation, Front Range Community College, the Poudre School District, the City of Fort Collins Adaptive Recreation Opportunities program, and Foothills Gateway.